-- The curriculum matrix purpose = the strongest teaching/learning touchpoints (via specific course content) for each competency and dimension.
-The assessment plan purpose = the two (2) or more measures used to assess competency- - based student learning outcomes.
-Required courses, or content all students are receiving, should be included in the matrix. - Not every course must appear on the matrix, only required courses with content strongly exemplifying each competency/dimension required for all specialization students. - o Elective courses are not included on the matrix. - It is helpful to feature a spread of required courses from across the specialized curriculum. - In the matrix, include a brief description of the course content, explaining what the specific content entails rather than only listing the content title. - Competencies 6-9 should be delineated by systems levels (e.g., individuals, families, groups, organizations, and/or communities) relevant to the specialization. - A program may choose to add one (1) or more competencies unique to the program's context.
-If the program elects to add additional competencies, they should be included in the matrix. - All four (4) dimensions should be mapped to each competency, including any competencies added by the program. - Include page numbers in matrix, referring readers to Volume 2 (syllabi), and continuously paginate Volume 2 so that COA readers may easily crosscheck the specific course content with the syllabi. - Title the specific course content consistently between the matrix and syllabi. - Use labels to clearly address each component of the compliance statement within the matrix. - Each program option should be explicitly addressed in response to each standard.
+Multiple systems levels may be connected to a single piece of course content, as long as the course content and description clearly links to the competency, dimensions, and systems levels identified.
+All systems levels must be represented at least once per competency. • A program may choose to add one (1) or more competencies unique to the program's context.
+If the program elects to add additional competencies, they should be included in the matrix. • All four (4) dimensions should be mapped to each competency, including any competencies added by the program. • Include page numbers in matrix, referring readers to Volume 2 (syllabi), and continuously paginate Volume 2 so that COA readers may easily crosscheck the specific course content with the syllabi. o Title the specific course content consistently between the matrix and syllabi. o If the curriculum matrix is cited by the COA, the program will be asked to resubmit the syllabi. • Use labels to clearly address each component of the compliance statement within the matrix.

+response to each standard.